DeanIA/dl4m_final/README.md

 # Satellite Project

-We are using methods learned from Deep Learning for Media (MPATE-GE 2039) to investigate how to classify satellite imagery.
+We are using methods learned from Deep Learning for Media (MPATE-GE 2039) to investigate how to generate and classify satellite imagery.

+We had several research questions, including:

+- What data sets exist for satellite imagery and how do they compare?
+- How do different models perform on satellite imagery?
+- Is RGB or Multispectral Band imagery better for deep learning?
+- Can population be predicted from satellite imagery?

 ## Data

 ### EuroSAT

+[The Tensorflow EuroSAT dataset](https://github.com/phelber/EuroSAT) provides two sets of 27,000 satellite images, one with Multispectral bands and another with just RGB.
+This imagery has ten labels for land cover classification including 'AnnualCrop', 'Forest', and 'Highway'.

 ### Mapbox API